RavenGrappling/RavenGrappling.github.io/academy.md

 to connect with children due to his warm and kind demeanor.
 He is always striving to make sure that kids and teens are having fun, while also staying focused on the learning for the day.
       </p>
       <p>
-        Chris is also an original member of Raven Grappling, and as such is well versed in the fundamental curriculum that is taught to all beginners.
+        Chris is also an original member of Raven Grappling, and as such, is well versed in the fundamental curriculum that is taught to all beginners.
 He is skilled in providing constructive feedback in a positive and supportive manner, so that everyone feels that they are making progress in their individual development.
       </p>
       <p>